 At WWDC 2019, Apple officially revealed this as “Project Catalyst,” thought it was previously known as Project Marzipan.
-It’s a large undertaking that’s years away from being completed, but the seeds have planted for a very different future for your Mac.
+It’s a large undertaking that’s years away from being completed, but the seeds have been planted for a very different future for your Mac.

 What is Apple’s Project Catalyst?

 In the past, MacOS and iOS apps were developed with different tools and different goals.
-Catalyst seeks to converge development into a single effort – one method that will produce an app that can work on any Apple device without needing significant changes.
+Catalyst seeks to converge development into a single effort — one method that will produce an app that can work on any Apple device without needing significant changes.
 That means part of Catalyst is providing third-party developers with a new Xcode development kit that will allow them to create these universal apps.
+Apple has explained that in some cases it will be as simple as developers ticking a checkbox in Xcode, with Apple’s app then making sure all the necessary steps are taken to ensure cross-platform compatibility.

 What’s the point?